Benn9211/Python-Project/README.md

 >  After that Click on browser logo on your app engine
 * Then it will take you to your browser and you can see witch port it is running on open that port or local host "8080" to see you applications live feed

-if you don't know about the deploying app here is the link for (*app.yaml) :(https://www.youtube.com/watch?v=mpqJylF-5Bc)
+1.If you don't know about the deploying app here is the link for (*App deployment) :(https://www.youtube.com/watch?v=mpqJylF-5Bc)
+2.Reference to app.yaml on google doucument:(https://cloud.google.com/appengine/docs/standard/python/config/appref)